failsafe-lib/failsafe.dev/index.md

 ### Composing Policies

-Multiple [policies] can be created and arbitrarily composed to add additional layers of resilience or to handle different failures in different ways:
+Multiple [policies] can be arbitrarily composed to add additional layers of resilience or to handle different failures in different ways:

 ```java
 Fallback<Object> fallback = Fallback.of(this::connectToBackup);